has207/keyboardmania-midi-bridge/README.md

 You can also run with -v flag for verbose, and the program will print key presses/releases to the console.
 This is disabled by default to minimize latency but it's a cheap enough operation that I doubt it adds much delay.

+You can change the pitch of the keys being sent by octave up or down using left and right arrow keys while the program is running.
+Reset to default (C3/C4) with minus (-) key, and quit the program with 'q'.

 ## Building source
 The program relies on [hidapi](https://github.com/signal11/hidapi) and [rtmidi](https://github.com/thestk/rtmidi) libraries.
 Both of those need to be built separately and your project will need to ensure it's linking against hidapi.lib and rtmidi.lib as well as can see their respective